veltzer/demos-lang-as/README.md

 # demos-as
-Demos of writing code using the GNU assembler
+Demos of writing code in GNU assembler language.